shakhor-shual/walkman-gitops-example/README.md

 # walkman-gitops-example
-This is just a test example of how the Walkman works.
+This is a simple Walkman project example showing how a Walkman works.
-This project contains deployment scripts in 3 options/environments:
+This project contains some test deployment for GCP  with inlined stages structure and deployment scripts for 3 options/environments:
-(dev/test/prod; however, the names of the scripts and their number in the album can be anything).
-This example is designed to demonstrate the methodology for working with Walkman in Gitops style
+- dev (in file dev.csh)
+- test (in file test.csh)
+- prod (in file prod.csh)
+This is an external resource for another Walkman example demonstrating its GitOps-style capabilities.

+# For best example understanding (optional):
 ## Description of the syntax of Walkman deployment scripts
 Deployment script connecting individual stages of project to each other (that is, passing parameters between them) in Shell-like syntax and style.